 To incorporate in India, start by choosing the right business structure and hiring knowledgeable liaisons.

 India is a lucrative market that’s witnessing a consumption boom fueled by a huge transformation in its demographics.
-This transformation will only lead to more economic growth and demand, giving you just one of reason it might be a good idea to do business in the country.
+This transformation will only lead to more economic growth and demand, giving you just one of the reasons it might be a good idea to do business in the country.

 As it stands, creating a business in India can be a tricky endeavor.
 But with the right knowledge and expert help, you can incorporate to legally operate in this emerging economy.